Why You Need Email Brand Guidelines and What to Put in Them0

 Avoid ALT text that is redundant with live text in the email, and don’t use ALT text that doesn’t add value or context.
 For example, using “Photo of a sunset” as ALT text may describe the image, but it isn’t helpful to the subscriber.

 Your guidance should be even more specific if your brand is using styled ALT text, which is significantly underutilized.
-While not universally supported by email clients, ALT text font, color, size, style, and weight can be styled using inline CSS to create a much more compelling images-off emails.
+While not universally supported by email clients, ALT text font, color, size, style, and weight can be styled using inline CSS to create much more compelling images-off emails.

-Optimize Your Emails for Images-Off
+Optimize for Images-Off

 Preview your emails with images blocked and see if any of your images are missing ALT text with Litmus Checklist.